In this review, we are going to be going over other Native Instruments’ new Reaktor 6 virtual instrument, called FLESH (also included in KOMPLETE 11).

-Having the mono synth listen to different frequencies in your sample is allot of fun and can give you instantaneous changes in the melody it creates.
-These changes, however, need to be kept in tune with the rest of your song which is done by setting the Root note of the melody with the root control and to introduce more or less of that melody is done with the ‘melody knob’.
+Having the mono synth listen to different frequencies in your sample is a lot of fun and can give you instantaneous changes in the melody it creates.
+These changes, however, need to be kept in tune with the rest of your song which is done by setting the Root note of the melody with the root control and introducing more or less of that melody is done with the ‘melody knob’.

 The Sample Player

-The Sample Player in Flesh also has sixteen unique presets: Beatnik, Streetbeat, Culturebeat, Deadbeat, Beatmash, Meatbash, Beatsme, Killabeat, Megabeat, Gigabeat, Terabeat, Beatabout, Backbeat, Downbeat, Upbeat and Sidebeat (like the Monosyth).
+The Sample Player in Flesh also has sixteen unique presets from Beatnik, Streetbeat, Culturebeat, Deadbeat, Beatmash, Meatbash, Beatsme, Killabeat, Megabeat, Gigabeat, Terabeat, Beatabout, Backbeat, Downbeat, Upbeat, and Sidebeat (like the Monosyth).
 Use them to change the timbre and character of the sample that you have dragged in, also affects the way the other synths are triggered.

 The Mix control on the left of the device crossfades between the low-frequency content and the high-frequency content of your original sample (nice for when you want to lead into a quieter section of your song).

-The Polysynth in Flesh is a Resonating Granular Synthesizer which transforms the signal that triggers this synth into chords and is really fun for creating a harmonic foundation for your track.
+The Polysynth in Flesh is a Resonating Granular Synthesizer that transforms the signal that triggers this synth into chords and is really fun for creating a harmonic foundation for your track.